menuDecorMatters

 22. Freshen your Drains

-23. Organize Bathroom Drawers
+23. Arrange Bathroom Drawers

-If you’re a human, then your bathroom drawers and cabinets get messy from time to time.
-A seasonal clearout is very beneficial.
-“Most beauty products have expiration dates,” says Laura Price, founder, and director at The Home Organisation.
-“Also check all medicines and take out anything that has expired.
+“Most beauty products have expiration dates,” says Laura Price of The Home Organisation.
+“Check all medicines and take out anything that has expired.
 Unused medicines can be taken to your local pharmacy for safe disposal.”

 24. Give Your Decor a Refresh

 Get organized, declutter, and give any room a makeover with the ultimate interior design app, DecorMatters.
 Visualize your home without the clutter and design your space with real furniture and decorations.
-This is one of the best ways to find inspiration for your Spring refresh.
+This is one of the best ways to find inspiration for your spring refresh.

 Start Your Design